1DocWay/implementation-dash/README.md

 Check to see if you have Pip installed on your system.
 You can test this by running:

-    $ pip -v
+    $ pip -V

 If the command is not recognized, you do not have Pip.
 Pip generally comes bundled with a Python install.
-To install Python, including Pip and other setup tools: https://www.python.org/downloads/
+To install Python, including Pip and other setup tools: https://www.python.org/downloads/. **Install Python version 2.7.12**.

+You may need to upgrade your Pip version. **Please use Pip version 8.1.2**.
+To upgrade, run the command:

+    $ pip install --upgrade pip

-Once pip has been installed, clone this repository to your desktop, then navigate to the root directory.
+Once Pip has been installed, clone this repository to your desktop, then navigate to the root directory.

 Simply run: